dendronhq/dendron-site/vault/dendron.topic.schema.md

 #### pattern

-glob pattern that schema matches. by default, this is the `id` of the schema. you can override this.
+The glob pattern that schema matches. by default, this is the `id` of the schema. you can override this.

 For example, take a look at the journal schema below